What is this site about?

 However, Haynes now offers digital manuals!
 Digital Manuals are an electronic version of our iconic Haynes Repair Manual.
 Haynes has converted the top 218 selling Automotive manuals and 61 Motorcycle manuals to electronic format.
 These are now available from www.haynes.com.
 Just search for your specific vehicle and both Print and Digital Manual options will appear if we have that coverage.
 Haynes will add further coverage as the conversion process continues.

 There is a limit to printing out pages from our digital manuals.
-The limit is 50 pages in a 6 month timeframe and 6 pages in a week.
+The limit is 50 sections in a 6 month timeframe and 6 sections in a week.
 Most electronic repair manuals sold on the market do not allow any printing.
 But, Haynes recognizes there are times when you need to print out a page and bring it with you to your vehicle during a messy repair.

 Haynes traditional printed product line will continue to be marketed aggressivley with an ongoing program of updates and new titles.